Loron people: Location

-Way of Life
+Lifestyle

-The vast majority of Loron people are subsistence farmers, living in small villages of between 50-100 people.
+The vast majority of Loron people are subsistence farmers, living in small villages of between 50 and 100 people.
 Families normally live in homesteads separated from other families by small planting areas.
 As with the Lobi people, ‘Two reaches of an arrow’ represents an appropriate distance between two Loron family homesteads.
 The Loron in both Côte d’Ivoire and Burkina Faso are probably among the least developed people groups in their respective countries.
 They normally live in isolated areas with little or no access to schools, medical facilities, or potable water.

 The Loron people are animist in the sense that they believe that the inanimate objects that they create represent the spirit world.
 They fabricate fetishes, or idols, (punibo) from wood, clay or metal.
 Appeasing the demands of these ‘gods’ dominate every aspect of their lives.
 They believe Nyelye – God/sky created everything, but that ‘it’ has no further interest in people.
 They believe that a wide range of supernatural beings and invisible spiritual powers control and shape their lives.
 The Loron people offer sacrifices to their idols to ensure, among other things, an adequate food supply, protection from the spirits which can harm or kill, healthy children and harmony in the community.
 They have many taboos and rituals which they need to respect throughout their lives in order to avoid sickness, death or misfortune.